Brant Bjork: Solo career

 In March 2014, Bjork announced that he would tour Australia in May with his backing band, the 'Low Desert Punks', consisting of bassist Dave Dinsmore, guitarist Bubba Dupree, and Tony Tornay on drums.
 He would later announce a New Zealand tour with dates in June.
 In November, an album, Black Power Flower was released on Napalm Records under the name Brant Bjork and the Low Desert Punk Band.

 In June 2018, Bjork announced his new album, Mankind Woman.
 The album released on September 14, 2018, on Heavy Psych Sounds.
 Mankind Woman was noted for its "smoother and more laid back" style and psychedelic influences, compared to Bjork's previous work.
 The album was produced by Bubba Dupree, also serving as guitarist throughout.
 Another notable feature was the shared lead vocals between Bjork and long-time friend Sean Wheeler, who also performed as special guest on the subsequent Mankind Woman album tour in North America and Europe.
 Brant Bjork handpicked Danish The Sonic Dawn as his European tour support, echoing the psychedelic touches of Mankind Woman.

 In April 2019, a new solo record entitled Jacoozzi was released.
 Originally recorded in 2010 and then shelved, Jacoozzi is an instrumental album, featuring jazz and funk influences with break beats.
 Bjork explains the material was improvisation meant to lead up to a new solo record.
 But Vista Chino started up around that time and thus the album was shelved.
 It was released on April 5, 2019, on Heavy Psych Sounds.

 In May 2019, a 'remixed and remastered' reissue of Jalamanta was announced, set for release on September 13, 2019, on Heavy Psych Sounds, 20 years after the album's initial release.
 The remix was done by Tony Mason, who also did the original mix, and the remastering was done by John McBain at JPM Mastering, San Francisco.

 In May 2020, Bjork released his eponymous studio album, Brant Bjork, on Heavy Psych Sounds.

 In October 2022, Bjork released his sixteenth solo album, Bougainvillea Suite, on Heavy Psych Sounds.
 Bjork has described the album as "bittersweet" since it is his last record to be recorded in his studio in Joshua Tree.
 The album features contributions from his Stöner bandmates.

+In 2023, Bjork announced a tour with his new backing band, the Brant Bjork Trio.
+The lineup includes bassist Mario Lalli of Fatso Jetson and Stöner drummer Ryan Güt.

 Vista Chino

 In November 2010, it was announced that Bjork was forming Kyuss Lives! with Bruno Fevery on guitar, Nick Oliveri on bass and John Garcia on vocals.
 The band undertook a European, Australian and New Zealand tour from March to May 2011.
 In November 2012, Kyuss Lives! announced that they had changed their name to Vista Chino.

 Vista Chino released their debut album Peace on September 3, 2013, through Napalm Records.

+He played with the band until October 2014, at which point Nick Oliveri announced there was a falling out and that Bjork and Garcia would continue working on their solo projects.